mhd1msyb/supersonic-aerofoil-calculator-SAC/README.md

 ## Features

- - Cross-platform design, with support for Windows, Linux, Mac, Android and iOS
+ - Cross-platform design, with support for Windows, Linux, Mac
  - Sketch and edit tools to create aerofoils
  - Built-in geometry editor
  - 3D aerofoil mesh visualiser - visualise a single blade/wing or a turbine in 3D